ironhacks/docs/docs/App-Client/usage.md

 An admin can access additional functionality (such as deleting and editing any post).
 They have access to the dashboard (`/admin`) where they can make other users admins.
-If nobody is admin (say there are no users), we can make somebody an admin (even if they don't exist *yet* in the database) by assiging the GitHub username of an eventual user to the environment variable called `ADMIN_USERNAME`.
+If nobody is an admin (say there are no users), we can make somebody an admin (even if they don't exist *yet* in the database) by assiging the GitHub username of an eventual user to the environment variable called `ADMIN_USERNAME`.